 The Metacognitive Planning Deficit

-Zimmerman (2002) says self-regulated learning is a cycle of forethought, performance, and self-reflection.
-Learners start avoidance during forethought.
-Before writing, they must understand the task.
-They should set goals, choose strategies, and estimate effort.
-Learners need to believe that their effort will lead to success.
+Before writing, learners must understand what the task is asking.
+They need to set goals, choose strategies, and estimate the effort involved.
+They also need to believe that their effort can lead to success.

 Zimmerman (2002) found high achieving learners plan more than others.
 It isn't about brains or trying harder, it's good planning.
 Teachers can help learners plan better; this supports self regulation, say the researchers.